apache/incubator-streampark-website/docs/connector/1-kafka.md

 </TabItem>
 </Tabs>

-This setting is not recommended in `StreamPark`, a more convenient way is provided by specifying `auto.offset.reset` in the configuration
+This setting is not recommended in `Apache StreamPark`, a more convenient way is provided by specifying `auto.offset.reset` in the configuration

 * `earliest` consume from earliest record
 * `latest` consume from latest record